JekiTheMonkey/ekithemonkey.github.io/_posts/2024-01-10-Unreal-Engine-5-Finite-State-Machine-Plugin.md

 new states and blocking transitions to specific states.
 It also supported coroutines in certain functions, allowing developers to easily create complex behavior without writing excessive boilerplate code to preserve certain states.

-Since I prefer UE's 3 Finite-State Machine (FSM) over BTs to do my job, I decided to port it to UE5 myself.
+Since I prefer UE's 3 FSM over BTs to do my job, I decided to port it to UE5 myself.
 The [plugin](https://github.com/Tonetfal/UE5FSM) ended up to be similar to UE's 3 FSM, and it should contain all its features, however it has some additional features that I personally consider useful.
 There's an important point to mention - the development is mainly focused in C++.
 There's some BP interaction, but it doesn't have anything to do